Student Resources

 Graduate Seminar in Oral History

 Baylor University students qualifying for participation in graduate-level courses may take HIS 5367 (cross-listed as AMS 5367), Seminar in Oral History.
-Taught by Dr. Stephen Sloan, Associate Professor of History and the Director of the Institute for Oral History, the seminar investigates the literature and methods of recent oral history, with emphasis on the practical application of oral history methodology to research projects in multidisciplinary fields.
+Taught by Dr. Stephen Sloan, Professor of History and the Director of the Institute for Oral History, the seminar investigates the literature and methods of recent oral history, with emphasis on the practical application of oral history methodology to research projects in multidisciplinary fields.

 Graduate Assistantships

-As assistants in oral history, graduate students learn the principles of oral history interviewing, editing, and archiving.
-They participate in the research of the Institute by editing the transcripts prepared by undergraduate transcribers, helping to create and maintain the digital archives of the Institute's document and audio collection, assisting faculty members with preparation for interviews, and occasionally by conducting field interviews.
+As assistants, graduate students learn the principles of oral history interviewing, editing, and archiving.
+They participate in the research of the Institute by editing the transcripts prepared by undergraduate transcribers, helping to create and maintain the digital archives of the Institute's document and audio collection, assisting faculty members with preparation for interviews, and occasionally by conducting field interviews themselves.
+Opportunities are also available to work as graduate editors or digital technicians at the Institute for Oral History.

-2022-2023 Assistantships
+2024-2025 Assistantships